 The first thing your student will do after arriving at Emerson is move into their Res Hall, or Residence Hall.
 This is where they will be living for the duration of the year.
 P-Row, or Piano Row,

 is located on Boylston Street and is known for its suite-style living.
 One of the quieter residence halls is Colo, or Colonial, which is also found on Boylston and is known for being the only residence hall with full kitchens (including ovens!)
 My freshman year included many a late-night walk from Piano Row to Colonial to make cookies with friends.
-Rather than using the ovens every day, however, your student will make countless trips to the DH, or the Dining Hall, where the staff will serve them a wide variety of foods.
-Around the corner and next to the Dining Hall is Diagon Alley, the side street leading down to the 2 Boylston residence hall and the City Place Transportation Building.
+Rather than using the ovens every day, however, your student will make countless trips to the DC, or the Dining Center, where the staff will serve them a wide variety of foods.
+Around next to the Dining Hall is Diagon Alley, the side street leading down to the 2 Boylston residence hall and the City Place Transportation Building.
 This cobblestone path has been affectionately nick-named after the infamous street of shops from Harry Potter.
-One last place to know is the Castle, or Kasteel Well, which is Emerson’s campus in the Netherlands,
+A few other important places to know are ELA, Emerson Los Angeles, and the Castle, or Kasteel Well, which is Emerson’s campus in the Netherlands,

 where 85 students spend each semester traveling, riding bikes, and eating stroopwafel from the local bakkerij.
 Or, if you’re me, you spend that semester hanging out in the local gem store and writing angsty poetry by the River Maas.